 We only have one rule for the strength of your password – for it to be 12-characters or more – because it is the most significant factor in protection against brute-force attacks – and character-complexity makes passwords more difficult to remember and therefore encourages more repeat usage, which we recommend you avoid. .

 If you need to create a password that you cannot store in a password manager because you need to remember it, or it is the password you use to open your password manager, then phrases can be easier to remember – but don’t use things like common expressions or song-lyrics, that hackers could build databases of to also try – but things like: “dadlovesstatusquo”, “orangechocolatewine” etc.

-We also strongly recommend using a password manager like that provided by your browser, or an extension service like 1Password or LastPass (which are compulsory for our team) for the convenience they afford in saving unique, lengthy and complex passwords.
+We also strongly recommend using a password manager like that provided by your browser, or an extension service like Enpass (Brandlight recommended), Bitwarden (Brandlight recommended) or similar alternatives (Password Managers are compulsory for our team) for the convenience they afford in saving unique, lengthy and complex passwords.

 Password manager services will then alert you to potential site breaches, duplicate password usage, and suggest which sites you should change your passwords with – including if one of the social login services were ever to have any issues – and if they did, we would disable their usage for a period of time until they had announced the issue is resolved and all users have been encouraged to reset their passwords on that platform.

 Also known as Multi-Factor Authentication (MFA)

 We have also made available the option to add two-factor authentication to you login for additional security from your My Account Dashboard.

 Ideally, you should use a Password Manager like Enpass (Brandlight recommended) or Bitwarden (Brandlight recommended) where you can save the TOTP code alongside your login & password and it will display your 2FA/MFA code updating every 30 seconds, making it easier to login using just one application or change Password Mangers later if you choose.